 In addition, you can look for opportunities in the area of rescue archaeology.
 This can also be known as commercial, contract, compliance, preventive or salvage archaeology, and it takes place before any building work or land development.

-Careers in other sectors are also available to archaeology graduates including:
+Careers in other sectors are also available to you as an archaeology graduate, such as:

 • accountancy and data analysis